top of page

 • Water-rich vegetables (like cucumber, zucchini, and celery)

-• Light grains (like white rice, quinoa, oats)
+• Light grains (like white rice, quinoa, and oats)

-• Cooling herbs (like cilantro, coriander, mint, rose)
+• Cooling herbs (like cilantro, coriander, mint, and rose)

-These help soothe inflammation, regulate digestion, and restore internal balance.
+These foods help soothe inflammation, support healthy digestion, and restore internal balance.

 What Is Pitta, and How Does It Show Up?

 Pitta is the Ayurvedic dosha responsible for digestion, metabolism, and transformation.
-It’s hot, sharp, oily, and intense—great for drive and clarity, but disruptive when in excess.
+It is characterized by qualities that are hot, sharp, oily, and intense—supporting focus and clarity when balanced, but becoming disruptive when in excess.

 Physical symptoms of excess Pitta: